This village is in

 Panorama of the Tilleul Square.

 front of the huge old tree, is the one they enter.
+Here is

-At the middle of the square: 'The Tree of Liberty' (arbre de la Liberté) planted in
+'The Tree of Liberty' (arbre de la Liberté) planted in

 1792, during the French Revolution.
 Some heavy branches are supported by poles.